 A fully immersive headphone experience

-The N1x Piano Allows you to share your music and integrates into technology!
+The Yamaha N1X Hybrid Piano Allows you to share your music and integrates into technology!

 - -2 1/4 inch head phones jacks to plug your headphones into!-Record Midi or Wav Audio Format – Save to the Piano or on a plug in USB Drive!-Blue Tooth Audio – Allows you to send music to the Yamaha N1X AvantGrand-Connect to Powered Speakers, Studio Monitors and more with the 1/4 inch Stereo Outputs ( Use audio cables and adapter plugs with no resistance & mono Jack)-Connect to another Keyboard or Tone Generator With the Midi In and Out Plugs!-Connect to your Computer with an AB USB Cable to Transfer Midi Data!-Play Music through your N1X with the 1/8 aux input – Also allows you to use the speakers on your N1X when connected to a tone generator, computer and more!-Connect to a Smart Device with the optional Ud-WLo1 Smart Adapter by Yamaha!Behind its simple control panel, the Yamaha N1X Digital Piano hosts an abundance of connectivity options for maximum functionality and integration with external devices.The Yamaha N1X AvantGrand Piano can be connected directly to computers and mobile devices via USB, sound and recording systems via audio cables, act as a Bluetooth receiver, and integrate with iOS apps via Wi-Fi.